illutic/skill_finder/README.md

 - Replace the USERNAME with the one your database uses.

 - It is probably a username visible at the beginning of the psql command prompt.

+- If you named your database other than "setap", change the finishing part of the connection URI as well.

 ## Available Scripts